chiukenny/qp4-kenny-chiu/document/project_log.md

 ## Feb.
+20

+* Continued writing theory section of report and filled in parts of background.

+## Feb.
 19

 * Played with simple examples in R to numerically check if simulations are possible if analytical expressions are not.